mcclure/amaranth-rfcs/text/0000-domain-consolidate.md

 This would naturally appear as part of the documentation of the `Module` class, which is not yet written.

+Note from Catherine:

+> what you do not list in the RFC is how to implement `m.domains["foo"]` += considering that it would return a `ClockDomain` object on which then `__iadd__` would be called
+>
+> `[]+=` is not a unified operation in Python
+>
+> or I guess it's the other way around, how would it return a ClockDomain object if m.domains["foo"] currently returns a proxy object implementing +=

 ## Drawbacks
 [drawbacks]: #drawbacks

-If `domain` is being used in existing Amaranth code— the `domain` language is taken from migen, so although `domain` has never been documented, ported code may contain it anyway— this code would break.
+If `domain` is being explicitly used in existing Amaranth code this code would break (unless we follow "alternative 1" below); however it's possible no such code exists, since `domain` was never documented.

 ## Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives